 Our main scholarship centers also have secondary programs of welfare grants.
 The grants are awarded to students who didn’t quite qualify for a full scholarship but still have some ‘one-off’ financial need.

-In 2016, we gave 1,314 grants with a total value of 4.68 million Baht.
+In 2016 we gave 1,314 grants and in 2017 hope to give a similar number.
 Our standard welfare grants have values of 2,000 Baht for school children, 3,000 Baht for vocational college students and 5,000 Baht for those at universities.
 See the Currency Converter for exchange rates.

 SET’s welfare grants are always education-related – for school shoes, bus fares, canteen lunch, books and tools, dormitory accommodation, spectacles etc – but we sometimes give a grant with a higher than usual value, if it can be justified.
 But even a small grant can make an immediate and positive difference to a needy youngster.
 A grant of 800 Baht will buy a pair of shoes.
 1,000 Baht will pay for uniform or buy the books and tools necessary for the student’s course.
 A grant of 2,500 Baht will usually pay dormitory rent for a semester.